-The Company accounts for stock based awards to employees in accordance with ASC 718 Stock Compensation.
+We account for stock-based awards to employees in accordance with ASC 718 - Stock Compensation.
 Under this guidance, stock compensation expense is measured at the grant date, based on the fair value of the award, and is recognized as an expense over the estimated service period (generally the vesting period) on the straight-line attribute method.
 Share-based awards to non-employees are accounted for in accordance with ASC 505-50 Equity, wherein such awards are expensed over the period in which the related services are rendered.

 General and Administrative Expenses

 General and administrative expenses consist of business development, commissions, insurance costs, marketing, salary and benefit expenses, rent, professional fees, travel and entertainment expenses and other general and administrative overhead costs.
 Expenses are recognized when incurred.